StainlessStasis/CobblemonSpawnAlerts/README.md

 <details>
   <summary>Full template using the default sounds provided in the pack</summary>

-  This play the Pokemon: Legends Arceus shiny sound when any shiny spawns
+  This plays the Pokemon: Legends Arceus shiny sound when any shiny spawns
   ```json
 {
   "configVersion": 1.7,